 Ancient Wisdom for Immune Health!

-As the virus is spreading, affecting 85 countries and there are now over 95,000 cases, I was thinking about how can Ayurvedic Medicine best support our immune health.
+As the virus is spreading, affecting 85 countries and with now over 95,000 cases, I was thinking about how Ayurvedic Medicine can best support our immune health.

-Ayurveda addresses the root of a problem and has great wisdom to offer regarding strengthening our immune health.
+Ayurveda addresses the root of a problem and has great wisdom to offer regarding how to strengthen our immune health.

 But most importantly, this is a reminder that we need to care for our immune health long term.